Public RelationsBack to Course Guide

 - Preparing for a media interview.

-- Writing news releases and radio announcements for a publicity campaign
+- Writing internet, social media, and/or TV announcements for a publicity campaign

 - Discussing the role of senior and upper management in influencing their organization’s internal/external public relations activities.